-Almost three quarters of Brits are getting less than seven hours of sleep each night, and the number of people getting less than five hours a night has recently risen from 7% to 12%, according to The Sleep Council.
+Almost three quarters of Brits are getting less than seven hours of quality sleep each night, and the number of people getting less than five hours a night has recently risen from 7% to 12%, according to The Sleep Council.
 So, it’s safe to say that a lot of us could be getting a couple of extra hours each night.

-Of course, not getting enough sleep can have a huge impact on your wellbeing, but it can also have a huge effect on your productivity levels at work.
+Of course, not getting enough quality sleep can have a huge impact on your wellbeing, but it can also have a huge effect on your productivity levels at work.
 So, if you often struggle to work at your best, or you’re often worried you might have to give in and nap at your desk, it’s worth looking into how you could improve the quality of your sleep.

 To help you out, we’re going to give you three tips for getting a better night’s sleep.
 Read on to learn more.